CORRIDA

 What are the temperatures like at this time of year?

 Variable and unpredictable.
-We have already had editions with temperatures above 35º and below 20.
-We have already run in rain, strong wind and thunder, under real storms of wind and rain.
-We have already been forced to interrupt the race for some participants because the conditions did not offer the comfort and safety that everyone deserves.
+We’ve already had editions with temperatures above 35ºC and below 20ºC.
+We’ve already run in rain, strong wind and thunders, under real storms of wind and rain.
+We’ve already been forced to interrupt the race for some participants, because the conditions did not offer the comfort and safety that everyone deserves.

-What are Support Bases?
+What are Aid Stations?

-How many support bases are there?
+How many aid stations are there?

 What kind of supplies will I find?